LittleBlondeDevil/TruckDevil/README.md

 [Python 3](https://www.python.org/downloads/) is required.

-Additional software is required to flash the truckdevil_sketch firmware to the M2, if used (see Installation).
+Additional software is required to flash the m2_sketch firmware to the M2, if used (see Installation).

 ## Installation
 - Install from pip: